Interstate Packaging Arboretum

 The Interstate Packaging Arboretum is an arboretum located on the Interstate Packaging Company property, Highway 47 North, White Bluff, Tennessee.
+Formally named the Arboretum at Interstate Packaging, it was founded in 1989.

 The arboretum includes over 60 species of shrubs and trees, as well as a greenhouse and fish pond (25,000 square feet).
 It serves as a planting site for The American Chestnut Foundation.